GDQuest/website/content/product/krita/painterly-game-art.md

 author: "nathan"
 type: "product"
 date: "2017-02-22T15:11:59+01:00"
-title: "Learn to Make Professional Painterly Game Art with Krita"
+title: "Make Professional Painterly Game Art with Krita"
 small: "Krita course"
 description: "Do you want to become a better artist?
 This Krita course will teach you how to create professional 2d game sprites with the free, open source painting program Krita."